pypa/pipfile/README.rst

 replacement for `pip <https://github.com/pypa/pip>`_'s ``requirements.txt``
 files.

-Specifically, for a Python package, a ``Pipfile`` allows developers to specify *concrete* and sets of dependencies, their locations, and their loose version constraints.
+Specifically, for a Python application, a ``Pipfile`` allows developers to specify *concrete* and sets of dependencies, their locations, and their loose version constraints.
 A ``Pipfile.lock`` can then be automatically generated during package installation to fully specify an exact set of known working versions,